NitorCreations/nflow/README.md

 ## <a name="one-minute-guide"></a>1 Minute Guide

 Create a Maven project.
-Add the following to your  `pom.xml`. nFlow is available in Maven central repository.
+Add the following to your  `pom.xml`. nFlow is available in the [Maven Central Repository](https://search.maven.org/search?q=g:io.nflow).

 ```xml
 <dependency>